Urban Alert

 Wireframe

 We began by sketching our refined concept and developing wireframes for seven core tasks, five for mobile and two for Apple Watch.
-I focused on designing the map-based navigation across both platforms, along with the search and filtering experience.
+I focused on designing the map-based navigation, search, and filtering to make issue discovery and reporting quick and intuitive across both platforms.

 We began by sketching our refined concept and developing wireframes for seven core tasks, five for mobile and two for Apple Watch.
-I focused on designing the map-based navigation across both platforms, along with the search and filtering experience.
+I focused on designing the map-based navigation, search, and filtering to make issue discovery and reporting quick and intuitive across both platforms.

 Usability Testing